 The star-tracker follows the rotation of the Earth and allows for exposures of up to three minutes or so.
 This image is a composite of 30 frames, each a two-minute exposure, and covers nearly 180 degrees from south (right) to north (left).
 Capturing all these frames took about an hour and a half, and now it’s 3:30, the Milky Way is high in the sky, there is still no moon and the starlight is bright enough to walk around the desert without a headlamp.
 An absolutely beautiful night!

-The Milky Way has been known to humanity since ancient times, but it was not until 1609, when Galileo Galilei first turned his telescope towards the Milky Way, that its glow was discovered to be individual stars “so numerous as almost to surpass belief”.
+The Milky Way has been known to humanity since ancient times, but its nature was not understood until 1609, when Galileo Galilei first turned his newly-invented telescope towards the Milky Way and discovered that its glow came from individual stars “so numerous as almost to surpass belief”.

 There are three things that really stand out when looking at the above wide-angle view of the Milky Way and comparing the northern end (left, towards Cygnus) to the southern end (on the right, towards Sagittarius).